zoidz123/zoidz123.github.io/docs/payment-for-order-flow.md

 # Payment For Order Flow

-Payment-for-order-flow (PFOF) refers to market makers paying brokerage firms for their order flow.
+Payment For Order Flow (PFOF) refers to market makers paying brokerage firms for their order flow.
 In other words, brokerages monetize their orders because of the inherent value in retail order flow.

 This is a win-win situation for all participants because: